Higgs boson decay to charmonia via $c$-quark fragmentation: Phenomenological results

 Neglecting the sub-leading contributions from the EW and top-loop diagrams, the branching fractions and thus the production rates for the processes under consideration scale with the charm-Yukawa coupling as

 Assuming a detection efficiency $\epsilon$ for the final state $c\bar c+\ell^+\ell^-\ (\ell=\mu,e)$ and an integrated luminosity $L$, we write the anticipated number of events as

-where the 12\% branching fraction for $J/\psi \to \mu^+\mu^-, e^+e^-$ has been included.\footnote{The $20\%$ efficiency for $\epsilon$ is a rough estimate of kinematic acceptance based on the distributions in Fig.~\ref{fig:ptdis}.} Considering the statistical error only $\delta N \sim \sqrt{N}$, one would get an accuracy for the coupling determination
+where the 12\% branching fraction for $J/\psi \to \mu^+\mu^-, e^+e^-$ has been included.\footnote{The $10\%$ efficiency for $\epsilon$ is a rough estimate with a double charm tagging of $(40\%)^2$ \cite{Aaboud:2018fhh}, and a kinematic acceptance of $50\%$ based on the distributions in Fig.~\ref{fig:ptdis}.} Considering the statistical error only $\delta N \sim \sqrt{N}$, one would get an accuracy for the coupling determination

 In Fig.~\ref{fig:Edis_k_Hbb}, we show the $J/\psi$ and $\eta_c$ energy distributions for a few illustrative couplings $\kappa_c=1~({\rm SM}),\,3,\,5$, by the red, green and blue curves, respectively.
 We note that, the results confirm the simple, yet important, relation in Eq.~(\ref{eq:BR}).
 The EW contribution is seen near $E_{J/\psi(\eta_c)} \approx 30$ GeV, that does not follow this relation, and it becomes invisible for larger values of $\kappa_c$.
 To have a more complete comparison, we also employ the four-loop charm quark running mass $m_c(m_H)=0.629~{\rm GeV}$ via the package RunDec \cite{Chetyrkin:2000yt,Herren:2017osy} in addition to the one-loop $m_c(m_H)=0.694~{\rm GeV}$, as shown by the dashed curves correspondingly.
-The CO LDME uncertainties are indicated by the colored bands around the solid curves.
+The color-octet long-distance matrix element (LDME) uncertainties are indicated by the colored bands around the solid curves.
 We see that the uncertainty is more significant at the low energy region, due to the enhancement of the single-gluon-fragmentation diagrams to the $^3S_1^{[8]}$ contribution which has a large uncertainty.